LunarEclipseStudios/Two-Moons/README.md

 ### License

-Architect's Toolbox is licensed under GNU LGPLv3, a free and open-source license.
+Two Moons is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](https://github.com/LunarEclipseStudios/Architects-Toolbox/blob/main/LICENSE.txt).